nawka12/AiChanBot/README.md

 ```

 ## How to use
-~**Don't forget** to add your user ID to `whitelist.json`~ No longer required since the code is commented.
-You can manually uncomment the whitelist code to enable it.

 To "summon" Ai-chan, mention the bot (eg. @Ai-chan).
-To use search feature, add `search` or `deepsearch` after mentioning the bot (eg. `@Ai-chan search When is the next hololiveMeet?`) (`search` is using up to 3 search results, `deepsearch` is using up to 10 search results).
+To use search feature, add `search` or `deepsearch` after mentioning the bot (eg. `@Ai-chan search When is the next hololiveMeet?`) (`search` is using up to 3 search results, `deepsearch` is using multiple queries with 3 search results per query).

 Mention the bot `reset` (eg. `@Ai-chan reset`) to reset your conversation and save token!